fraufraw/UChat/OldVersion/UChat_Backend+Frontend/README.md

 ```
 to start the server.

-Then Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+After running the command above, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You can switch pages by clicking the button in the page.